Celebrate National Take a Hike Day by taking a hike up Mt. Livermore!

 Registration: Registration is required.
 Click here to register for this program.

-What to bring: Hiking gear, water and brown bag lunch - please plan for a 90 minute round trip hike, and time for lunch.
+What to bring: Hiking gear, water and brown bag lunch.
 Participants should bring appropriate clothing, water, food, and snowshoes and/or micro-spikes depending on conditions.
 The SLA can provide snowshoes for up to six participants.
 Click here to view a list of SLA recommended gear for winter hiking.

 This Week's LRCC Guides: